0xPranjl/ucpiNetwork/deployment/azure/secret-node-azure-template/README.md

 certificate validation should make sure it can't be abused.

-With the available API being a single GET request at `/register` with a required `cert` parameter as a url-encoded base64 string of the certificate created by the `secretd init-enclave` command
+With the available API being a single GET request at `/register` with a required `cert` parameter as a url-encoded base64 string of the certificate created by the `ucpid init-enclave` command

 Example: